andrewdc/andrewdc.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Hidden Rebel Base
-tagline: Supporting tagline
+tagline: Everything is perfectly fine.
+We're all fine here now.
+Thank you.
+How are you?
 ---
 {% include JB/setup %}